mlmyerson/blame-mom/README.md

 ## How It Works

-1. **News Fetching**: The `newsFetcher.js` module periodically fetches headlines from RSS feeds of trustworthy news sources.
+1. **News Fetching**: The `newsFetcher.js` module pulls from a curated list of RSS feeds (BBC, Reuters, NPR, AP, etc.), normalizes each item, and deduplicates the results.

 2. **Transformation**: The `headlineTransformer.js` module uses pattern matching to:
    - Identify the structure of the headline